Microfluidic cell culture: Oxygen concentration control

 Oxygen plays an essential role in biological systems.
 Oxygen concentration control is one of the key elements when designing the microfluidic systems, whether the aerobic species or when modulating cellular functions in vivo, such as baseline metabolism and function.
 Multiple microfluidic systems have been designed to control the desired gas concentrations for cell culture.
-For example, generating oxygen gradients was achieved by single-thin-layer PDMS construction within channels (thicknesses less than 50 μm, diffusion coefficient of oxygen in native PDMS at 25 °C, D= 3.55x10−5 cm2 s−1) without utilizing gas cylinders or oxygen scavenging agents; thus the microfluidic cell culture device can be placed in incubators and be operated easily.
+For example, generating oxygen gradients was achieved by single-thin-layer PDMS construction within channels (thicknesses less than 50 μm, diffusion coefficient of oxygen in native PDMS at 25 °C, D= 3.55x10−5 cm2 s−1) without using gas cylinders or oxygen scavenging agents; thus the microfluidic cell culture device can be placed in incubators and be operated easily.
 However, the PDMS may be problematic for the adsorption of small hydrophobic species.
 Poly(methyl pentene) (PMP) may be an alternative material, because it has high oxygen permeability and biocompatibility like PDMS.
 In addition to the challenges of controlling gas concentration, monitoring oxygen in the microfluidic system is another challenge to address.
 There are numerous different dye indicators that can be used as optical, luminescence-based oxygen sensing, which is based on the phenomenon of luminescence quenching by oxygen, without consuming oxygen in the system.
 This technique makes monitoring oxygen in microscale environments feasible and can be applied in biological laboratories.